dzufferey/dzufferey.github.io/concurrency_theory_2019/notes/notes_7.md

 __Post.__
-In order to apply lift the transitions rules of LCS to SRE, we need to work out the effect of send and receive on products.
+In order to lift the transitions rules of LCS to SRE, we need to work out the effect of send and receive on products.
 Since SRE are downward-closed, we can ignore the rule that drop messages.
 Then, we can apply the operation to all the products to get the effect on the SRE.